Q 1. Distinguish between Khadar and Bangar. Name any two states where alluvial soils are found.

 (b) Terrace cultivation: steps can be cut out on the slopes making terraces.
 Terrace cultivation leads to soil conservation.

-(c) Creating shelter belts: planting of trees to create shelter.
+(c) Creating shelterbelts: planting of trees to create shelter.
 Rows of such trees are called shelterbelts.

-Q.1.
+Q 1.
 What does the term ‘land degradation’ mean?
 Which human activities have contributed significantly to land degradation?
 Suggest measures to solve the problems of land degradation.

 What are the reasons for land degradation?
 Describe any four measures to conserve land.

 Continuous use of land over a prolonged period of time, without taking necessary steps to conserve and manage it, has resulted in land degradation, i.e., qualitative degradation of land.
 The quality of the land becomes poorer due to gradual loss of fertility due to unplanned use.
-Unplanned use and over exploitation by humans have led to Fig: Land degradationdegradation of land and have also aggravated the pace of natural forces to cause damage to the land.Land Degradation
+Unplanned use and over-exploitation by humans have led to the degradation of land and have also aggravated the pace of natural forces to cause damage to the land.Land Degradation

-(a) Afforestation or large scale plantation of trees and proper management of grazing.
+(a) Afforestation or large-scale plantation of trees and proper management of grazing.

-(b) Planting of shelterbelts of plants and stabilization of sand dunes by growing thorny bushes in windy, arid areas like desert of Rajasthan.
+(b) Planting of shelterbelts of plants and stabilization of sand dunes by growing thorny bushes in windy, arid areas like a desert of Rajasthan.